 • Yaupon holly

 The plants we mentioned above are basically going to act like a wind block.
-They have a hardy nature, which is going to work like wonder when it comes to lowering the strength of high winds.
+They have a hardy nature, which is going to work like wonder when it comes to lowering the strength of high winds or hurricane force winds.
 Also, the stem of them is reasonably strong.
 That means they are not going to break that easily.

 So, if you want to grow the vulnerable plants in the high wind areas, plant these trees on the border and plant the vulnerable ones in the middle.